Dress code

 Black, full-length evening attire, either long-sleeved or worn with a jacket, not low-cut.
 No prominent jewellery.
 Doctoral hat if you have one.
 Alternative: black or dark, not full-length dress or suit.

-Evening attire, preferably not black.
+Evening attire, not completely black.
+If the attire is black you will need an accessory in another colour to separate you from promovendi.
 Does not have to be long-sleeved.

 Male